nguyenvukhang/kitty2/docs/kittens/hints.rst

     --------------

-|kitty| has a *hints mode* to select and act on arbitrary text snippets
+|alatty| has a *hints mode* to select and act on arbitrary text snippets
 currently visible on the screen.
 For example, you can press :sc:`open_url` to choose any URL visible on the screen and then open it using your default web browser.